TaylorHigginsGEM/processPublicData/README.md

 # gem_tracker_maps

 GEM Tracker Maps is served entirely staticly, with no build process.
-Each tracker only requires a JSON based configuration file, and a data file (CSV or JSON, as currently produced for GEM Trackers).
+Each tracker only requires a JSON based configuration file, and a data file (mostly hosted in digital ocean as geojson files).

 * `/src/` contains the site code, styling information, layout, and supporting assets like images.
 * `site-config.js` contains site wide configuration that applies to all trackers
 * `/trackers/` contains a director for each tracker

 ## Create a new tracker